kimdj/git-playground/README.md

 git commit -m "added changes.txt"
 ```

-Now, if you want to merge the hotFix branch onto the master branch, you need to first checkout the master branch.
+Now, if you want to merge the hotFix branch into the master branch, you need to first checkout the master branch.
 ```
 git checkout master
 ```

-Then, you can merge the hotFix branch onto the master branch.
+Then, you can merge the hotFix branch **into** the master branch.
 ```
 git merge hotFix
 ```